 My Photoshop curve is defined using these points:

 (0,0) (13,4) (26,9) (37,18) (51,29) (64,44) (102,88) (153,146) (204,202) (255,255)

 Since this article was created, InkJetMall have release their Piezography Pro Toolset, at a cost of $US150 per year.
 Apparently it’s particularly useful if you use their Pro inkset containing both cool and warm inks.
-I have no first-hand experience with either the toolset or the new inks.
-But according to this post, the toolset contains tools that enable users to create ICCs that provide a better print-to-screen match without crushing shadow detail.
+I have experience with the toolset although I have recently started using the new inks.
+According to this post, the toolset contains tools that enable users to create ICCs that provide a better print-to-screen match without crushing shadow detail.